Nene Valley Railway, Wansford Station, Stibbington, Peterborough, PE8 6LR

-Dave Head, NVR CME from 1976 to the present day, was instrumental in arranging the overhaul of 73050 by Peter Brotherhood.
+Dave Head, NVR CME for many years until 2018, was instrumental in arranging the overhaul of 73050 by Peter Brotherhood.
 This selection is from his personal collection and is reproduced here for the first time in public with his kindpermission.

 Click on a thumbnail to see a full-size image.

 The Peter Brotherhood overhaul

 Steamed for the first time in preservation in 1972, after 5 years service, although usage had been light, 73050 was in need of overhaul.
 Local engineering firm Peter Brotherhood undertook the work as an apprenticeship project, executing a full overhaul between 1977 and 1980 at their works at Walton, Peterborough.

 Overhaul complete, BR class 08 shunter hauls 73050 to Orton Mere via the Fletton loop.
 After a pause to raise steam, the loco made its own way from Orton to Wansford.

 This photo is used with the kind permission of flickr member phil60007.